-When you convert between currencies, make sure that you check the exchange rate that's being applied as it might be lower than the mid-market rate which means that it's an added fee to the transaction on top of the transfer fee and delivery fee.
+When you convert between currencies, make sure that you check the exchange rate that's being applied as it might different than the mid-market rate which means that it's an added fee to the transaction on top of the transfer fee and delivery fee.
 You also need to take care when converting money between your GBP and EUR accounts in the weekend, since Starling Bank may apply a different exchange rate during this period considering potential fluctuations in the market.⁴

 And that’s it - all the essentials you need to know about the Starling Bank Euro Account, including features and fees.
 We’ve even thrown in an alternative, so you can check and find the best option for you, whether it’s for personal transfers or for business.

-- Starling Bank - Euro account
+- Starling Bank Euro Business Account

-- Starling Bank - Apple Pay
+- Starling Bank Apple Pay

 - Starling Bank Rates and Fees

-- Starling Bank Help article
+- Starling Bank Help article - Weekend exchange rate